 Mass photometry measures mass at the single molecule level, providing insights into the composition and function of even complex samples and molecular mechanisms.
 This unique technology can be used to detect and characterise proteins, nucleic acids, lipids and / or sugars, providing information on structure (oligomeric state, modification), homogeneity, and function (quantifying interactions) – all in a matter of minutes, and using tiny amounts of sample.

 Due to its unique benefits, mass photometry addresses a major unmet need for more efficient analytical tools, and will ultimately help accelerate science and the discovery and development of new therapeutics.

 Mass photometry and its range of applications have been featured in a variety of reputable publications.
-Browse through the most recent ones below.
+View the latest list of publications by visiting the page below.